asvela/keyoscacquire/docs/contents/usage.rst

 .. literalinclude :: ../../keyoscacquire/config.py
   :linenos:

-.. note:: None of the functions access the global variables directly, but they are feed them as default arguments.
+.. note:: Changing these after importing the module with an ``import`` statement will not have any effect.

 The command line programmes will save traces in the folder from where they are ran as ``_filename+_file_delimiter+<n>+_filetype``, i.e. by default as